🔼The name Hadoram: Summary

 - A son of Joktan, who is a brother of Peleg and a son of Eber (Genesis 10:27).

 - The son of king Tou of Hamath.
 King Tou sends Hadoram and all kinds of wonderful gifts to king David to salute his victory over Hadadezer, king of Zobah (1 Chronicles 18:10).
+In 2 Samuel 8:10 this prince is called Joram.

 - The third Hadoram (whose name is spelled slightly different: הדרם) is king Rehoboam's unfortunate chief of forced labor (the Israelites stone him to death — 2 Chronicles 10:18).